calico-team/calico-sp24/README.md

 You can explore this repository using GitHub in your browser or download an [archive of all the files](https://github.com/calico-team/calico-sp24/archive/refs/heads/main.zip).
 If you'd like to see what files participants were given during the contest, you can download the [contest.zip](https://calico.berkeley.edu/files/calico-sp24/contest.zip)!

-[NOT YET LIVE] Although the contest is over, you can still submit solutions to the [judge platform](https://calicojudge.com) under the `calico-sp24-archive` contest.
+[NOT YET LIVE] Although the contest is over, you will be able to submit solutions to the [judge platform](https://calicojudge.com) under the `calico-sp24-archive` contest when it is brought online.
 Sign in or register if you don't have an account already.
 Then change the selected contest to `calico-sp24-archive` on the right side of the navigation bar.
 [NOT YET LIVE]

 ## Repository Structure
 Subdirectories are named after problem IDs and contain their solutions, editorials, tests, templates, and problem statements.